jonmct123/molssi_best_practices_2021/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master)

 Python package for molecular files.
-For workshop.
+For MolSSI workshop.
+This package has a functions module.

+This repository is currently under development.
+To do a developmental install, download this repo and type

+`pip install -e`.

 ### Copyright